trans-travel/trans-travel/us/mo.md

 ## Jails / Prisons

- * Trans women would typically be housed with men
+ * Trans women would typically be housed with men.
- * Trans men would typically be housed with women
+ * Trans men would typically be housed with women.
- * Nonbinary people would typically be housed according to sex assigned at birth
+ * Nonbinary people would typically be housed according to sex assigned at birth.
- * If Missouri SB49 is signed by the governor (currently it is not signed, as of May 11, 2023), it would explicitly ban transgender surgery in jails/prisons, although in practice these are already banned.
+ * Transgender-related surgery in jails/prisons is banned.

 ## Legal Definition of Sex